k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 ​	ii.
-The generated activities are created with activity date between the 1-Jan-2020 and 22-Apr-2024.
+The generated activities are created with an activity date between 1-Jan-2020 and 22-Apr-2024.

 ![normal dist](images/uniform_dist_example2.png)